tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

   </p>
 </div>

 Each Sunday, I would make a copy of the template and start logging my week.
 It never went perfect, but it helped.
-I had permission to focus on the project and could see I wasn&#8217;t ignoring it through the week.
+I had permission to focus on the project and could see I wasn't ignoring it through the week.
 I could turn it off and spend time with the family.
 It felt a little weird that ?80% of my life was scheduled, but now things were getting my full focus.

 ### Ship something (again)

-Even with scheduled time, sometimes you sit down on a Tuesday night after a long day and just can&#8217;t get started.
-There&#8217;s still so much to do, I&#8217;m tired from the day, nothing seems interesting, &#8230; So I would pick one small ticket for the marketing site or the application and I would do it.
+Even with scheduled time, sometimes you sit down on a Tuesday night after a long day and just can't get started.
+There's still so much to do, I'm tired from the day, nothing seems interesting, … So I would pick one small ticket for the marketing site or the application and I would do it.
 Then I would pick up one more.
 And before I knew it it was 10PM and I had shipped 3.5 hours of features or website improvements.

 <div id="attachment_8987" style="width: 329px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/02/launchreadypost_09.png" alt="Some Easy 1 Hour tasks" width="319" height="376" class="size-full wp-image-8987" srcset="/wp-content/uploads/2018/02/launchreadypost_09.png 319w, /wp-content/uploads/2018/02/launchreadypost_09-255x300.png 255w" sizes="(max-width: 319px) 100vw, 319px" />